North Canton City School District

 North Canton City School District is a public school district serving students in North Canton, Ohio, United States.

 The district serves city of North Canton except for some small portions that are instead served by the Plain Local School District.
 However, this district also includes most of the southwestern quarter of Lake Township.

-The district schools include an early childhood center serving preschool (Mary L Evens), two elementary schools serving grades K-2 (Clearmont, Northwood) and two intermediate schools serving grades 3–5 (Greentown, Orchard Hill).
+The district schools include an early childhood center serving preschool, North Canton Primary School which students in grades K-2 attend, North Canton Intermediate School where students from grades 3-5 attend.
 Students from grades 6-8 attend North Canton Middle School, and grades 9-12 are housed in Hoover High School.

-The district's colors are orange and black, and the mascot is the Vikings (often shortened to "Vikes").
+The district's colors are orange and black, and the mascot is Victor Viking.
+The "vikes" and "Vikings" are also what the school goes by.

-In 2023 two new schools are to open.
+In 2023 two new schools are opened.
 North Canton Primary is to house all PK-2 students and North Canton Intermediate will house all 3-5 students.
 The 5 schools that will no longer be needed, will be demolished or used for other purposes.
+As of the Summer of 2025 phase 2 of the Facilities Project has started which consist of building a new middle school.
+The school is on track to open in the Fall of 2027.

+School Board

+The North Canton School Board consists of 5 members.
+President Jessica Stroia, Andrea Ziarko, Alyssa Plakas, Dr. Bob Roden, and Lindsey Wyckoff.
+Each member is elected to serve a 4 year term by the residents of the North Canton City School District.